hadarsonego/vagrant_nginx_chef/README.md

 3. Proxy all traffic from this server to the `http://localhost:8080` server

-4. Proxy all request for `/admin/login/superuser/` to `http://localhost:8080/admin/login/superuser/` , Block/Allow traffic to it & forward all the 403 errors to another location that will return 401 insted.
+4. Proxy all request for `/admin/login/superuser/` to `http://localhost:8080/admin/login/superuser/` , Block/Allow traffic to it & forward all the 403 errors to another location that will return 401 instead.

 ```
 server {